-If you’ve ever flown on an airplane, you’re well aware of the safety spiel the flight attendants give to help ensure everyone’s safety in the event of an unplanned landing.
+If you’ve ever flown on a plane, you’re well aware of the spiel the flight attendants give to help ensure everyone’s safety in the event of an unplanned landing.
 Sometimes when a plane has to land unexpectedly, though, it’s not for a safety-related emergency but for, shall we say, other reasons.
 Like these…

 The Cattle In Cargo Farted Too Much

 You never know what might be in the cargo section of a plane – I’ve heard of luxury cars, horses and even bodies being shipped home to be buried.
 But how about this?
 There were so many live cows in the cargo area that their methane emissions caused the plane to overheat!
 Yup, weird but true – during a flight over the Irish Sea, the pilot mistakenly thought there was a fire on board after a sudden increase in temperature, so he sent out a distress signal.
 On closer inspection, all the airport workers found was some sheepish-looking cattle.